Making Small Footprints with Large Vacation Plans

 The truth is: you may not be able to travel green in every aspect, but personalizing your strategy is a great way to adjust to a new lifestyle change and ensure that you don’t just give up altogether.
 Even if you’re not interested in eco-friendly travel for environmental purposes, these tips will save you money and free up funds for the things you’re really interested in doing while on vacation!

-Regardless of the ways you choose to live green, doing so while traveling doesn’t have to be a hassle.
+Regardless of the ways you choose to live green, doing so while traveling doesn't’t have to be a hassle.
 Determine the way that works best for you and make an effort each time you head off to a new destination!

 If you like to eat clean and green: